pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Love your enemies."
 --Jesus, Matthew 5:44

+"Out of the abundance of the heart, the mouth speaks."
+--Jesus, Luke 6:45

+"From him to whom much is given, much will be required."
+--Jesus, Luke 12:48 (I often see this working in reverse too)

 "In the broadest context, the goal [of life] is to seek enlightenment--however you define it."
 --Steve Jobs